atomone-hub/genesis/FAQ.md

 A: The airdrop will happen when all the work is completed and the chain is live.

-### Q: How can I buy the new ATONE token outside the airdrop?

-A: ATONE will likely be available on the open market (exchanges) after launch.
-Contributors seeking ATONE tokens who were not holding ATOM tokens at the time of the snapshot can be compensated for meaningful contributions to the repo.

 ### Q: How can I become a validator on AtomOne?

 A: AtomOne will use a Proof-of-Stake delegation system similar to Cosmos Hub with some modifications to fix validator incentives and ensure that validators are paid more fairly and evenly.
 The incentive system is still a work in progress on the repo.
 However, priority will be given to validators who voted ‘NO’ and ‘NWV’ on Prop 848.